Nilinz/bot_assistant/README.md

-# This is my copy of CLI helper from HeavyDevs
+# This is my copy of CLI helper from HeavyDevs (GOIT Python 15 project)

 Personal helper with 3 subroutines: